 - log on, log-on, log in, log-in or login

 - FTP (File Transfer Protocol), FTP files to your website

 - JPEG or JPG (Joint Photographic Experts Group)

 Midcaps, intercaps, mixed case, WikiName for owner identified names (DoN't

 That he created the Web site from Hell.

 Test your page from another system to see if it takes longer than five seconds to load -- this is a general rule of thumb used by some designers.
-Many people will hit the BACK button on long waits!
+Many people will leave your site on long waits.
 If your page takes longer than 10 seconds, it is usually because of inline images.
 It's easy to make your graphics files smaller.

 Style Guides and Links

 And how NOT to design Web pages...